-During the Reporting Period, we provided training on the Voluntary Principles on Security and Human Rights to our wholly-owned security forces, SEPIMISA.
-We did not provide specific training to our directors, officers and employees on forced labour and child labour risks, but all of our directors, officers and employees are required to complete the Code of Conduct training when they join First Majestic, and on an annual basis thereafter.

-In 2024, we plan to launch an online training module on human rights that explicitly covers forced labour and child labour to increase awareness and understanding across the Company of the risks of modern slavery and human trafficking in our supply chains and business.
-The training will be deployed alongside our annual Code of Conduct training.
+During the Reporting Period, we provided training on the Voluntary Principles on Security and Human Rights to our wholly-owned security division, SEPIMISA.
+In 2025, we launched an online training module on human rights that explicitly covers forced labour and child labour to increase awareness and understanding across the Company of the risks of modern slavery and human trafficking in our supply chains and business.
+The training was deployed within our annual mandatory Code of Conduct training.
+All of our directors, officers and employees are required to complete this training when they join First Majestic, and on an annual basis thereafter.